The Prestige: Plot

-After stealing Borden’s coded diary, Angier learns that the key word “TESLA” supposedly reveals his rival’s method.
-Seeking answers, Angier travels to Colorado Springs to meet inventor Nikola Tesla, locked in a rivalry of his own with Thomas Edison.
-Believing Tesla built a teleportation device for Borden, Angier commissions him to make one.
+Borden reveals to Angier that the key word, TESLA, supposedly decrypts the diary and reveals his method.
+Seeking answers, Angier travels to Colorado Springs to meet the inventor Nikola Tesla.
+Believing Tesla built a teleportation device for Borden, Angier commissions Tesla to make one.
 Tesla eventually delivers a working machine but warns that it will bring only misery.
-When used, the device creates a duplicate of its subject while leaving the original intact.

-Back in London, Angier uses the machine in a new illusion, The Real Transported Man, which earns him great acclaim.
-Meanwhile, Borden’s marriage collapses as Sarah grows suspicious of his secretive nature and commits suicide.
-Determined to uncover Angier’s method, Borden sneaks backstage during a performance and witnesses Angier fall into a water tank and drown.
-He is framed for murder, convicted, and sentenced to death.
+When used, the device creates a duplicate of its subject while leaving the original person intact.
+In London, Angier uses the machine in a new illusion, The Real Transported Man, which earns him acclaim.
+Sarah, suspicious of Borden's secrecy and affair with Olivia, hangs herself.

-While awaiting execution, Borden is approached by a solicitor for a wealthy Lord Caldlow, who offers to care for Borden’s daughter Jess in exchange for the secret behind The Transported Man.
-When Caldlow visits the prison, Borden is horrified to discover that he is Angier, who faked his death and resumed his aristocratic identity.
-Angier tears up Borden’s note revealing his secret, leaving him to hang.
+Determined to uncover Angier's method, Borden sneaks backstage during a performance of The Real Transported Man and witnesses Angier fall into a water tank and drown.
+He attempts to open the tank and save Angier, but is arrested for Angier's murder, convicted, and sentenced to death.
+While awaiting execution, Borden is approached by a solicitor for a wealthy Lord Caldlow, who offers to care for Borden's daughter Jess in exchange for the secret behind the original Transported Man.
+When Caldlow visits the prison, Borden is horrified to discover that he is actually Angier.
+Borden passes Angier a note revealing the secret, but Angier tears it up, leaving him to hang.
+Cutter helps dispose of Tesla's teleportation machine, but is dismayed by Angier's intention of allowing Borden to die.

-Later, Cutter realizes Angier’s deception and helps dispose of Tesla’s machine.
-That night, a disguised visitor shoots Angier, revealing himself as Borden.
-The dying Angier learns the truth: “Borden” was two twin brothers sharing one identity and alternating lives.
-One twin loved Sarah, the other Olivia; one lost two fingers, and the other was executed.
-Together they performed The Transported Man by switching places undetected.
+As Borden is hanged, a disguised visitor shoots Angier in the basement of his theater, revealing himself as Borden.
+The mortally wounded Angier learns the truth: "Borden" is in fact a pair of identical twins sharing one identity.
+One twin loved Sarah, the other Olivia; one lost two fingers, and amputated the twin's same two fingers to match; one has survived, while the other was executed.
+Together, they performed The Transported Man by switching places undetected, and whenever one twin was performing, the other hid using prosthetics and makeup under the identity "Fallon".

-Angier confesses that each time he used Tesla’s machine, it created a clone—one of whom drowned beneath the stage each night.
-As he dies, fire consumes the theater, revealing rows of water tanks holding the bodies of his duplicates.
-Borden returns to reclaim his daughter, as Cutter narrates that the final act of any magic trick—the “prestige”—is the return of what was thought lost.
+Dying, Angier confesses that each time he used Tesla's machine, it created a clone, one of whom drowned beneath the stage each night, and that he is no longer sure of his own identity.
+The surviving Borden brother reclaims his daughter, as Cutter narrates that the final act of any magic trick—the "prestige"—is the return of what was thought lost.
+Angier's death knocks over a kerosene lamp that sends his theater up in flames, revealing rows of water tanks holding the corpses of his many duplicates.